Skip to main content

 Project: Tidal Stream Energy

-Oxford is leading the new flagship EPSRC-funded research programme CoTide: Co-design to deliver Scalable Tidal Stream Energy.
+Oxford is leading the flagship EPSRC-funded research programme CoTide: Co-design to deliver Scalable Tidal Stream Energy.
 CoTide seeks to develop and demonstrate new solutions and integrated tools and design processes for tidal stream energy that will help to reduce costs and support innovation to accelerate technology development and deployment.
-This is the largest tidal energy programme in the UK with partners across four universities and more than twenty companies and leading developers.
-The team consists of around forty academics and researchers including doctoral students.
+This is the largest tidal energy research programme in the UK with partners across four universities and more than twenty companies and leading developers.
+The multi-university team consists of around forty academics and researchers including doctoral students.

 Eligibility